Skip Global navigation and goto content

 You should get tested for hepatitis A, B and C if you:

-• Have been told you have Hepatitis or an abnormal liver enzyme test
+• Have been told you have hepatitis or an abnormal liver enzyme test

 • Ever injected or snorted illegal/street/recreational drugs (even once)